twbs/bootstrap-sass/README.md

 ### d.
 Bower

-Using bootstrap-sass as a Bower package is still being tested and requires libsass master.
+Using bootstrap-sass as a Bower package is still being tested.
+It is compatible with node-sass 0.8.3+.
 You can install it with:

 ```bash
 bower install twbs/bootstrap-sass
 ```

 `bootstrap-sass` is taken so make sure you use the command above.

+If you use mincer with node-sass, see this [mincer + node-sass recipe](https://github.com/twbs/bootstrap-sass/issues/551).

 Sass, JS, and all other assets are located at [vendor/assets](/vendor/assets).